 Her creations are not limited to Halloween.
-If you like these, you'll also like her gingerbread cookies and New Year's desserts on the same page.
+If you like these, you'll also enjoy her gingerbread cookies and New Year's desserts on the same page.

 Keto Christmas Cookies

-They will light up any holiday or Christmas tea table, but also make for a beautiful gift for your host at a lunch or dinner party during the holidays.
+They will light up any holiday or Christmas tea table and make for a beautiful gift for your host at a lunch or dinner party during the holidays.

-They're a lovely and thoughtful gift to a ketoer or can be added into a Christmas gift basket with ketogenic goodies.
+They're a lovely and thoughtful gift to a ketoer or can be added to a Christmas gift basket with ketogenic goodies.

 Ketogenic Lifestyle Inspired

 Here I share what I call New World Keto Cuisine.